peteroupc/peteroupc.github.io/randomfunc.md

 However, quasi-random techniques are not recommended&mdash;
 - whenever computer or information security is involved, or
-- in cases (particularly in multiplayer networked games) where predicting random numbers would result in an unfair advantage for a player or user.
+- in cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.

 <a id=Normal_Gaussian_Distribution></a>
 ## Normal (Gaussian) Distribution